GilOliveira/schemadotorg/modules/schemadotorg_starterkit/README.md

 Features
 --------

-- Allows a starter kit or module to declare what Schema.org types are require preinstallation.
+- Allows a starter kit/module to declare what Schema.org types are required preinstallation.
-- Post module installation, re-imports optional configuration and rewrites configuration via via the config_rewrite.module, this allows hook_install to create additional configuration settings.
+- Post module installation, re-imports optional configuration and rewrites configuration via via the config_rewrite.module.
+This allows a starter kit via `hook_install()` to create additional configuration settings.

 Notes